Tytskiy/gpu-zombie-reaper/README.md

-# 🔥 GPU Zombie Reaper 💀⚔️
+# GPU Zombie Reaper 💀⚔️

-A merciless terminator of wasted VRAM.
+A merciless terminator of wasted GPU VRAM.

 ## 🧟 The Problem